About EDSD

 The courses in Rostock consist of (1) Measures and Models in Demography, (2) Basic Mathematics for Demographers, (3) Basic Statistics for Demographers, and (4) Computer Programming for Demographers.

-The aim of the preparatory courses is to prepare the students for the core courses at CED in Barcelona.
+The aim of the preparatory courses is to prepare the students for the core courses at SGH in Warsaw.
+More information about these preparatory courses can be found here.

 Contact information: edsd@sgh.waw.pl